New Features to an existing iOS based health app

 *This is a speculative project and I am not affiliated with K Health.

-I conducted a competitive analysis of K Health as a business and some of its key competitors as one of the top medical apps and more specifically as a symptom checker to better understand the app as a whole and ways I could contribute to it.
+For this project, I conducted a competitive analysis of some of K Health's key competitors as one of the top medical apps available and found that:

 - Not many support multiple member profiles in their app

 Although most of the apps do a great job with organizing information and helping patients get information, many lack personalization and do not allow patients to track other health metrics.
 Those that do, do not help the users understand the significance of their metrics.

 According to the Center of Disease Control and Prevention (CDC), in 2018, nearly half a million deaths in the United States included blood pressure (hypertension) as a primary or contributing cause.

 Based on the information gathered from the competitive analysis, I looked into the types of health metrics tracking that would benefit K Health patients: blood pressure, glucose levels, and BMI were amongst the top metrics.
 For this project, I decided to focus on blood pressure (hypertension).